arthursjkim/pneumonia_x-ray_classification/README.md

 The pneumonia positive images can be further categorized to bacteria-related and virus-related pneumonia.

 ## Data Preparation
+The images where first sorted into two folders: pneumonia, and normal.
+The images were then further sorted with a ratio of 60:20:20 in three folders: train, validation, and test.

+Using an image data generator, we recaled the...

 ## Model Training and Testing